Articling student positions for the 2019-2020 term have been filled.

 We are committed to our articling student program in Vancouver as the primary source for recruiting and developing new talent for our firm, which in turn allows us to attract important clients and interesting work.
 We invest in the people we hire.
 When we hire a student, we are looking at the long term.

-If you are interested in applying, please submit a cover letter, résumé and copies of your law school and undergraduate transcripts to the following address before the end of June of each year:
+If you are interested in applying for positions for the 2020-2021 term, please submit a cover letter, résumé, and copies of your law school and undergraduate transcripts to the following address before the June 30, 2019:

 Applications should be delivered to: